A cross to bear.

-The meandering path soon delivered me to the foothill of the towering cross.
-A dramatic mass of rubble encircled its base, and a gathering of pensive pilgrims took turns climbing the rise and presenting their contributions.
+The meandering path soon delivered me to the base of the towering cross.
+A dramatic mass of rubble encircled its foundation, and a gathering of pensive pilgrims took turns climbing the rise and presenting their contributions.

-As I stepped closer, the sheer volume of rocks became almost overwhelming – generations of pilgrims, yielding countless hardships, were infused into a seven-metre-high mound.
+As I stepped closer, the sheer volume of rocks became almost overwhelming.
+Generations of pilgrims, yielding countless hardships, were infused into this seven-metre-high mound.
 I could sense the emotional and physical weight that had been unshackled here.

 Soon it was my turn to summit the stack and place my offering.
 I had exercised my demons on South Australia’s Heysen Trail some nine months earlier, but I could still feel the centuries’ worth of stories beneath my feet.
 I took a few moments to mull the significance of the occasion before continuing my journey.

-As I descended down the other side of the mountain, I collected walkers as I went; each in a contemplative, slightly melancholy mood.
-The morning’s reflection, paired with rich mountain air and an extraordinary vista of the valley bowl, had pilgrims examining their perspectives.
+As I descended back down the other side of the mountain, I collected walkers as I went; each in a contemplative, slightly melancholy mood.
+The morning’s reflective tone, paired with the rich alpine atmosphere and an extraordinary vista of the valley below, had pilgrims examining their perspectives.

 The following 8-kilometre trudge to Ponferrada was hot, sticky and in every way unpleasant.
-A threatening cloud had joined the blistering heat of the day and unleashed a tropical humidity.
-By the time we arrived at our Albergue in the late afternoon, a dripping sweat had rinsed our shirts, and all we wanted to do was eat and collapse.
-Unfortunately (for everybody concerned), after three and a half weeks as a dedicated sous-chef, it was my turn to prepare the evening menu.
+A threatening cloud had joined the blistering heat of the afternoon and unleashed a tropical humidity.
+By the time we arrived at our Albergue in the early evening, a dripping sweat had rinsed our shirts, and all we wanted to do was eat and collapse.
+Unfortunately (for everybody concerned), after three and a half weeks as a dedicated sous-chef, it was my turn to prepare the dinner menu.

-My ‘Avocado Pasta’ main attracted intrigue and hesitation; however, following the feast, the entire table (including our resident Italian, Chiara) gave their approval.
-These slow-burning carbs would need to pick up our enthusiasm before a bumpy Day 25.
+My ‘Avocado Pappardelle’ main attracted intrigue and hesitation; however, following the feast, the entire table (including our resident Italian and pasta aficionado, Chiara) gave their approval.
+These slow-burning carbs had some work to do to lift our energy before a bumpy Day 25.

 All the details.